randyrossi/vicii-kawari/README.md

 ### A configurable color palette

-Each of the Commodore 64's 16 colors can be set with RGB values inside a 12 bit color space (4096 colors).
+Each of the Commodore 64's 16 colors can be changed with RGB values inside a 12 bit color space (4096 colors).
 There are two 16 color palettes available.
 Palette 1 or 2 is selected by a register.
+(This feature is intended to be used for programming, not for user's video preferences.
+Changes to the color palette are not persisted between cold reboots.)

 ### An 80 column text mode